maiaheffernan/maiaheffernan.github.io/_posts/2026-06-02-First-look-data-from-telemetry-and-more.md

-- We can see some frontal interactions!!
-River water coming in == more oxygen?
-Is this from the river itself or is there enough mixing at the frontal boundary to mix more oxygen into the water column?
-This is something I am going to be looking into more.
+- We can see some frontal interactions here!

 ### Inner north, SWIFT 26